 The gateway uses user IDs and passwords to access the information in the remote database on the DRDA Server.
 Some user IDs and passwords must be defined in the gateway initialization file to handle functions such as resource recovery.
 In the current security conscious environment, having plain-text passwords that are accessible in the Initialization File is deemed insecure.
-An encryption feature has been added as part of the parameters HS_FDS_RECOVERY_ACCOUNT and HS_FDS_RECOVERY_PWD in Initialization Parameters as examples, for more information.

-Heterogeneous Services' generic connectivity to help make this more secure.
+An encryption feature has been added as part of Heterogeneous Services' generic connectivity to help make this more secure.
 This feature is accessible by this gateway.
 With it Initialization parameters which contain sensitive values might be stored in an encrypted form.
-Refer to Section 4.2.3, 'Encrypting Initialization parameters' in the Oracle Database Heterogeneous Connectivity User's Guide for more information about how to use the feature.
+Refer to Section 4.2.3,

+'Encrypting Initialization parameters' in the Oracle Database Heterogeneous Connectivity User's Guide for more information about how to use the feature.